Birdnesting: New Spin On Co-parenting

 - Can you envision explaining your situation to future partners?

 - Do you and your ex have a plan in place for dating situations?
 For instance, my ex and I do not bring dates to the family home or introduce romantic partners to our daughter unless we are in a serious, committed relationship.
-Neither of us have any urge to remarry, so this has worked for us, but may not be feasible for those of you who want to be in a long-term relationship that may lead to marriage and/or additional children.
+Neither of us has any urge to remarry, so this has worked for us, but may not be feasible for those of you who want to be in a long-term relationship that may lead to marriage and/or additional children.

 - Can you explain the situation to your children so that they will not harbor any fantasies that this birdnesting arrangement means that their parents will someday reunite?